-Jacksonville, IL is a stimulating college community of about 25,000 within easy driving distance of St. Louis and Chicago.
+Jacksonville, Illinois is a stimulating college community of about 22,000 residents and is within easy driving distance of St. Louis, Indianapolis, and Chicago.

-- Founded in 1846 in the Methodist tradition.
+- Founded in 1846; affiliated with the United Methodist Church.

-- Accredited since 1908 by The Higher Learning Commission, North Central Association of Colleges & Schools, Chicago, IL.
+- Accredited since 1913 by The Higher Learning Commission, Chicago, Illinois.

-- 96% of classes have fewer than 30 students; no class has more than 40 students.
+- 75% of classes have fewer than 20 students; only one class has more than 50.

-MacMurray was named a College of Distinction for 2014-15.
+MacMurray was named a College of Distinction for 2017-18, the fourth year in a row.
 The designation, by the organization of the same name, seeks to identify colleges and universities in the country that provide the best atmosphere for students to learn, grow, and succeed.

 MacMurray's distinctive education provides

 - a core curriculum designed for personal and professional success;